 Lady Byng would return home to England following the war and would pass away at Thorpe Hall on June 20, 1949.

-More than 80 names been engraved upon the Lady Byng Trophy, a list that includes such greats as: Wayne Gretzky, both Bobby and his son Brett, Hull, Gilbert Perreault, Stan Mikita, Frank Boucher, Red Kelly, and the latest winner, Johnny Gaudreau.
+More than 80 names have been engraved upon the Lady Byng Trophy, a list that includes such greats as: Wayne Gretzky, both Bobby and his son Brett, Hull, Gilbert Perreault, Stan Mikita, Frank Boucher, Red Kelly, and the latest winner, Johnny Gaudreau.

 Photo: Depicted above is picture of Julian and Evelyn Byng beside an image of the Lady Byng Trophy (Credit: NHL Lady Byng Memorial Trophy/NHL)